 "Many people own many portable, high value items, so it's important to make sure you have adequate home contents insurance in case of a burglary.
 Keeping a note of the model and serial number of any electronic equipment will make it easier in the event that you do have to claim.
 It's also a good idea to mark your valuables in ultra violet ink so they can be returned to you easily if found."

 When you shop around for contents cover, remember that you will probably save money by placing your contents and buildings insurance with the same provider.
-You should also check out our article on how to beat rising home insurance costs.

 Please note: Any rates or deals mentioned in this article were available at the time of writing.
 Click on a highlighted product and apply direct.